Zeioth/compiler.nvim/README.md

 For Make, the compiler will search for Makefile in the working directory and run it.

-## Solutions
+## How to create a solution
-By creating a solution you have more control about what hapen when you compile.
-Create a file `.solution` in your working directory.
-Then use this template
+If you want to have more control, you can create a `.solution` file in your working directory and use this template

 ```
 [HELLO_WORLD]